 - Modify the translation plans so that they check the translation direction in the body method before translating.
-When the direction cannot be handled, they should indicate that they failed to achieve the goal by calling the {fail()} method.
-Additionally the plans should log or print some warning message, when they fail to process a goal: {code:java} if("english_french".equals(getParameter("direction").getValue())) print out some message and fail() if this is not the english-french plan {code} - You need not explicitly set the BDI-retry flag of the goal, because in the standard configuration for goals all BDI-mechanisms (retry, exclude and meta-level reasoning) are enabled.
+When the direction cannot be handled, they should indicate that they failed to achieve the goal by calling the ${\rm fail}()$ method.
+Additionally the plans should log or print some warning message, when they fail to process a goal:

+''' if("english_french".equals(getParameter("direction").getValue())) //print out some message and fail() if this is not the english-french plan '''

+• You need not explicitly set the BDI-retry flag of the goal, because in the standard configuration for goals all BDI-mechanisms (retry, exclude and meta-level reasoning) are enabled.
 This means, that a failed goal will be retried by different plan candidates until it succeeds or all possible candidates have failed to handle the goal and it is finally failed.
-Start and test the agent

 Provide the agent with some translation work and watch out how the goal processing is done this time.
-Observe by changing the translation direction of the request how different plans are scheduled to handle a goal.
-1.1 Exercise E3 - Maintain Goals
+Observe by changing the translation direction of the request how different plans are scheduled to handle a goal. ## Exercise E3 - Maintain Goals